VitoMinheere/VitoMinheere/README.md

+## Hello there.

-Hello there, I am Vito Minheere a Data Eingeer/Developer on the Google Cloud Platform.
+I am Vito Minheere, a Data Engineer/Developer focussing on the Google Cloud Platform.

+Currently employed as a Data Engineer at [Cloud Technology Solutions](https://www.cloudsolutions.co.uk/)

+### What makes me tick?

+- Advocate of free software(free as in freedom).
+- Prefer the DIY attitude to off the shelf stuff.
+- Simple but not easy.
+- Like to get down to the nuts and bolts to really learn how stuff works.

 View my [Resume](https://github.com/VitoMinheere/VitoMinheere/blob/master/resume/resume.pdf) here.